 Reply to Critics

-Additional information about The Heartland Institute's programs, people, and funding is available in our 2016 annual report.
+Additional information about The Heartland Institute's programs, people, and funding is available in our most-recent annual report.

 Above: Environmental radicals burn torches on the front lawn of an executive at Enbridge Energy Management, a company that works on oil pipelines, in February 2014.